 The Master sighed deeply, saying, “I am with Zengxi!”
 (11.26).

 Here is a claim that the ideal life is not one of strenuous social activism and statecraft, but of gentle enjoyment of friendship, music, and ritual performances in the presence of nature.
-The sigh suggests Kǒngzı felt longing for that ideal, even if he could not embrace it.
+The sigh suggests Kǒngzı felt longing for that life, even if he could not embrace it.
 A virtuous person must commit themselves to moral reformism.
 During his own lifetime, Kǒngzı came to regard his moral project as impossible, often voicing a desire to give up and flee China (5.7, 5.27).
-By the end of his life, the moral activism was replaced by the more modest ambition of preserving the deteriorated rituals and culture of the earlier dynasties to await better times, although Kǒngzı could not bring himself to withdraw into seclusion (18.6).
+By the end of his life, the moral activism was replaced by the more modest ambition of preserving the deteriorated rituals and culture of the earlier dynasties to await better times, since Kǒngzı could not bring himself to withdraw into seclusion (18.6).

-Kǒngzı had an edificationist conception of the arts but little sense that there would be any specific role for gardens or gardening.
+Kǒngzı had an edificationist conception of the arts but little sense there would be any specific role for gardens or gardening.
 The closest we get to gardeners are the scholar-recluses described in Books Fourteen and Eighteen of the Analects who also judged their age to be ‘disordered’ and chose to respond through quietist retreat into humble occupations and inconspicuous lives in the countryside.
+Unfortunately, they all criticise Kǒngzı’s zealous preoccupation with reform of the human world.
 Interestingly, the recluses reveal themselves by subtly displaying artistic skills – reciting poetry (14.39), singing a song filled with learned references (18.5), and speaking in enigmatic rhyming verse (18.7).

 In the later Tang and Song dynasties (618-1279 CE), though, we start to see Confucians embracing gardens.
 A main innovation were the literati gardens, which were popular with jaded and morally frustrated scholars and officials who felt they could no longer participate in the morally corrupted world.
 A distinctively tradition emerged of Confucian eremeticism or reclusion.
-According to the reclusion ideal, frustrated Confucians resorted to voluntary withdrawal from political life as a form of moral protest against the gross moral and cultural deterioration of the age.
+According to this tradition , frustrated Confucians resorted to voluntary withdrawal from political life as a form of moral protest against the gross moral and cultural deterioration of the age.
 (Other strategies of withdrawal included wilful eccentricity, public debauchery, and feigning loyalty to fallen dynasties).
-Such withdrawals meant relief from the corrupting pressures of the social world and was also symbolic protest against its moral failings, the probative force of the withdrawal coming from the pronounced Confucian ideal of obedient service to the state.
+Such withdrawals meant relief from the corrupting pressures of the social world and also acted as a symbolic protest against its moral failings, the probative force of the withdrawal coming from the pronounced Confucian ideal of obedient service to the state.
 Unlike Daoist or Buddhist reclusion, the Confucian reclusion was ‘disengagement from society that maintained the symbolic order and hierarchical social values of the Confucian orthodoxy’.

 A favourite destination for the Confucians eremetics were the literati gardens, cultivated spaces find desirable as moral refuges from the corruptions of the world and awful exposure to those whom Maggie Keswick dubs ‘vulgarians’.
 Essentially, the literati gardens were for the Confucian eremetics ‘gardens of sanctuary’ where they could quietly devote themselves to the appreciation of the arts.
 In the peaceful seclusion of a literati garden, an eremitic was able to read and study the classics, paint and draw, and perform and listen to music.
-We see in some of the poetry of the period a mood of resignation and withdrawal tempered by the modest pleasures of artistic pursuit in natural places.
-Much of this owed to the interfusions of Confucian, Buddhism, and Daoist themes.
+We see in some of the poetry of the period a mood of resignation tempered by the modest pleasures of artistic activity in natural places.
+Much of this owed to interfusions of Confucian, Buddhism, and Daoist themes.
 Consider these lines from the celebrated Tang Dynasty poet, painter, and musician, Wáng Wéi (699–759):

 In old age I ask for peace